Capillary/ecom-api-document/source/index.html.md

 ## OAuth SDKs

-Alternatively, you can also use SDKs for oAuth generation.
+Alternatively, you can also use SDKs for authentication.
+Here you can see SDKd and the installation process for different environments.

 ### PHP SDK